Alevsk/alevsk.com/content/talks/chatbots-for-cybersecurity.md

 ## Technical requirements

-- basic knowledge of python
+- Basic knowledge of python
-- basic knowledge about Internet protocols such as HTTP and DNS
+- Basic knowledge about Internet protocols such as HTTP and DNS

 ## Who should attend